-nftfw doesn't need Sympl or Symbiosis, it's stand-alone and will run on any Debian Buster system.
+nftfw doesn't need Sympl or Symbiosis, it's stand-alone and will run on any Debian Buster or Bullseye system.
 It should work on other Linux distributions.
 The package is written in Python 3 and needs at least the 3.6 release.

 Easy-to-use firewall admin.
-Four directories control the firewall.
+Five directories control the firewall.
 Placing files in the directories create firewall rules configured from the file names.
 The incoming.d and outgoing.d directories supply rules allowing access to ports for incoming and outgoing connections.
 These files are usually empty, but can contain IP addresses to make the rule more specific.
 Two more directories, blacklist.d and whitelist.d, contain IP addresses, blocking or allowing access for specific addresses.
 These files can contain ports, again modifying the action of the rule.
 Changing the firewall is simply a matter of making or removing a file in one of these directories.
 The directory contents are described in detail in the User's Guide, while the How do I... or Quick Users' Guide gives a more task oriented decription.

 Automatic blacklisting.
 The system contains a log file scanner that uses regular expressions to detect unwanted access and then creates files in the blacklist.d directory to block access to any matched IP address.
 Files to scan, the relevant ports to block for the file and the regular expressions for matching are all contained in a set of files in patterns.d.
 Pattern files are small text files, easy to add and edit, and the system contains a method of testing them.
 The nftfw configuration file controls the number of matched lines needed for blocking and how long to wait before removing the IP address from the blacklist.